 However, the ADA highly recommends them, and with good reason.
-They believe that eggs won’t raise the blood sugar.
+They believe that eggs won’t raise blood sugar.
 But, it is important how they affect a person’s condition, after all, every metabolism is different.

-As a great source of potassium, eggs can help balance the sodium levels and help with muscle and nerve health.
+As a great source of potassium, eggs can help balance sodium levels and help with muscle and nerve health.
 Besides, they contain choline and lutein which are very important nutrients.
 They can protect against disease and boost the health of the brain.

-Plus you can eat them with any food or use them in dishes.
+Plus, we can eat them with any food or use them in dishes.

 Here is a list of what one large egg contains:

-And one jumbo egg contains:
+And one Diabetes contains:

 Besides, there are many factors that can influence such results, like the body-mass index, physical activity, smoking, eating fruits and veggies.